c2gup/BLog_Backend/README.md

-# Newb Log Backend API
+# Newb BLog Backend API

 This repository contains the backend code for the Newb Log application.